 As a last resort, and usually after warnings to the student and notification to parents/caregivers, a suspension from school may be necessary.
-Suspensions may be up to four school days (short suspension) or up to 20 school days (long suspension) in length.
+Suspensions may be up to ten school days in length.
 In extreme circumstances, a student may be expelled from the school or the Government school system.
 The Department of Education provides the guidelines for suspensions and expulsions.
 A copy of the guidelines is available from the school on request.